Vauxoo/stock-logistics-workflow/stock_no_negative/README.rst

 Installation
 ============

-Just selected from available modules to install it, there is no need to extra installations
+Just select it from available modules to install it, there is no need to extra installations

 Configuration
 =============